mrSnow-tr/PortaLink/README.md

 Created by **Mr.Snow**.

-PortaLink started as a personal project for solving a simple problem:
+Sharelink started as a personal project for solving a simple problem:

 **How can a file or resource that is accessible from my local environment be shared through a temporary public link without first uploading it to cloud storage?**